 Alexander-Adams also assembled a musical ensemble to perform pseudo-improvised music that affected the visuals.
 He performed keyboard in the group, which was rooted in jazz, noise, electronica, and classical.

 I created this video for the University of Michigan Library system in an effort to give the student body a voice regarding the Library's twenty-first century, state-of-the-art resources.
 The Digital Media Commons, housed in the Art, Architecture & Engineering Library on north campus, is home to a number of technologies for audio, video, 3-D printing, video games, materials, images, books, and more.
 Alexander-Adams was able to utilize many of these resources and spaces when constructing elements of his show.

-I designed the Blu-ray disc label, DVD label, and packaging for Paganini: 24 Caprices using Adobe Photoshop and Illustrator.
+I designed the Blu-ray disc label, DVD label, and packaging for Yehonatan Berick's audio/visual rendition of Paganini: 24 Caprices.
 Paganini: 24 Caprices was filmed in the Digital Media Commons Audio Studio, and was released in 2013 with an accompanying video interview.

-The 8-page booklet contains information about the composition and the performer, Yehonatan Berick.
+The 8-page booklet contains information about the compositions and the performer.
 Berick is a violin soloist, recitalist, chamber musician, and professor at both the University of Ottawa and the University of Toronto.
 He previously taught at the University of Michigan.